apify/keboola-ex-apify/README.md

 ## Tests

 There are integrations tests, which check each action if it works with the Apify platform as expected.
 You can run these tests with your Apify token and user ID.
-You can find the token and ID [on the Integrations page of your Apify account](https://my.apify.com/account#/integrations).
+You can find the token and user ID [on the Integrations page of your Apify account](https://my.apify.com/account#/integrations).

 1. Install dependencies `npm i`
 2. Run integration tests